Natural disaster: Earthquakes

 An earthquake is the result of a sudden release of energy in the Earth's crust that creates seismic waves.
 At the Earth's surface, earthquakes manifest themselves by vibration, shaking, and sometimes displacement of the ground.
 Earthquakes are caused by slippage within geological faults.
 The underground point of origin of the earthquake is called the seismic focus.
 The point directly above the focus on the surface is called the epicenter.
-Earthquakes by themselves rarely kill people or wildlife — it is usually the secondary events that they trigger, such as building collapse, fires, tsunamis and volcanic eruptions, that cause death.
+Earthquakes by themselves rarely kill people or wildlife – it is usually the secondary events that they trigger, such as building collapse, fires, tsunamis and volcanic eruptions, that cause death.
 Many of these can possibly be avoided by better construction, safety systems, early warning and planning.

 Sinkholes

+A sinkhole is a depression or hole in the ground caused by some form of collapse of the surface layer.
 When natural erosion, human mining or underground excavation makes the ground too weak to support the structures built on it, the ground can collapse and produce a sinkhole.

-For example, the 2010 Guatemala City sinkhole, which killed fifteen people, was caused when heavy rain from Tropical Storm Agatha, diverted by leaking pipes into a pumice bedrock, led to the sudden collapse of the ground beneath a factory building.
+Coastal erosion

+Coastal erosion is a physical process by which shorelines in coastal areas around the world shift and change, primarily in response to waves and currents that can be influenced by tides and storm surge.
+Coastal erosion can result from long-term processes (see also beach evolution) as well as from episodic events such as tropical cyclones or other severe storm events.
+Coastal erosion is one of the most significant coastal hazards.
+It forms a threat to infrastructure, capital assets and property.